greenhat/ehrchain/README.md

 For a found read-only contract select transactions with all the patient's public keys.
 Check the transaction's signatures to be signed by authorized (through append-only contracts) providers.
 Use corresponding patient private keys to decrypt the records.

 ## Patient revokes append-only contract
+Patient creates a transaction referencing an append-only contract (by transaction id) signed with the same secondary public key that was used in append-only contract.

 ## Patient revokes read-only contract